Outpatient Mental Benefits in the FEHB Program

 The catch is that all plans select the providers for their networks and will rarely if ever use providers whose practices emphasize weekly sessions of "talk therapy."
 Nor will plans reimburse full costs for services provided by a psychiatrist of your choosing.
 Instead, they provide a limited number of plan-affiliated psychiatrists, and often rely mainly on the services of clinical psychologists, clinical social workers, and other non-M.D. staff.

 Few of the HMO plans offer any mental health services outside of the plan network, or outside of pre-approved treatment plans.
 The major exceptions are the HMOs with an Opt-Out or "Point of Service" provision.
 In contrast, all the national fee-for-service plans, except Blue Cross Basic, offer a relatively unconstrained out-of-network benefit, as do Consumer-Driven and High Deductible plans.
-If you expect to use an out of network provider, consider setting up a Flexible Spending Account during Open Season.
+If you expect to use an out of network provider, setting up a Flexible Spending Account during Open Season can provide substantial savings.